 - Decide on a rough moving date.
 This gives you something to aim for.

 If you are following this office moving checklist, you still have a lot of time to iron out any kinks and ensure you have remembered everything at this stage.
 If you have assigned a moving coordinator, you can discuss with them and get up to date on the progress and ensure that things are going to plan.

-- This is the time to choose one of the commercial removalists from the quotes obtained.
+- This is the time to choose one of the office removalists from the quotes obtained.
 With them, you can set a moving date in stone.

 - Let your current landlord know of your intention and give them the date of the move.